aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/exporting-plt-files/exporting-plt-files-to-image/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

 - Aspose.CAD for .NET: Ensure you have the Aspose.CAD library installed.
-You can download it from [here](https://releases.aspose.com/cad/net/).
+You can download it from the **[Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/)**.

 - Document Directory: Set up a directory for your documents and note its path.
 This will be referred to as `MyDir` in the code examples.